Hapag-Lloyd/terraform-aws-bastion-host-ssm/README.md

 As both functions are destructive (they modify the autoscaling group), you have to re-apply this module as soon as possible to restore the auto scaling setting (especially the schedules).

+If your bastion host runs 24/7, you can disable the panic switch by setting `enable_panic_switches = false`.

 ### Keepass Support For IAM User Credentials

 In case you are not using SSO or similar techniques you have to store the credentials for the user able to